1. Home

 Air conditioners

 Energy Star-rated central air conditioners meet specifications that make them at least 8% more efficient than new conventional models.
+Room air conditioners use approximately 23% less energy than uncertified counterparts.
 See Energy Star-rated air conditioners.

 Ceiling fans

 Ceiling fans need to move a specific amount of air for every watt of energy they consume (the amount varies by fan size).
-They are 60% more efficient than conventional fans and must have warranties of at least three years.
-See Energy Star-rated ceiling fans.
+Energy Star-rated ceiling fans are 60% more efficient than conventional fans and must have warranties of at least three years.
+Using a ceiling fan can make a room feel four degrees cooler without adjusting your thermostat.

 Clothes washers and dryers